Younganswer/mips_pipeline_simulator/README.md

 ### Spim
 #### OSX
-* You can just install with Makefile
+* You can just install with make
 #### Linux
     $ sudo apt-get -y install flex bison
 * You need to install flex and bison before installing spim